 Maestra (Teacher): Vuelve a leer y pon ‘nítido’ en el cuento.

 Lilly: (vuelve a leer correctamente y acaba la página.)

 Maestra (Teacher): Cuándo nos juntemos, puedes explicar a Leo y Aaron como te ayudó pensar en ingles “neat and clean” para solucionar “nitido” en español?

-Page-Turn Plants: I knew that 'jueces' would not be a word in Lilly's lexicon, so I decided to replant it before Lilly started reading.
+Page-Turn Plants: I knew that ' jueces ' would not be a word in Lilly's lexicon, so I replanted it before Lilly started reading.
 Because this replanting happens just after the page has been turned, I call it a "page-turn plant."

-Tagged TOLDS: When Lilly struggled with the word 'nítido', I gave her TOLD and then "tagged" it with a quick bit of useful information.
-Because nítido is probably not a word she will ever say or have to read again, I don't want her to burn up cognitive energy solving it.
-But I do want her to realize that words she knows in English (cognates) can help her solve Spanish words, hence the tag.
+Tagged TOLDS: When Lilly struggled with the word ' nítido,' I gave her a TOLD and then "tagged" it with some helpful information.
+Because nítido is probably not a word she will ever say or have to read again, I don't want her to burn up mental energy solving it.
+But I want her to realize that words she knows in English (cognates) can help her solve Spanish words, hence the tag.